FraunhoferIVI/INFRA-3DRC-Dataset/README.md

 # INFRA-3DRC Dataset
-This is the offical repository of INFRA-3DRC-Dataset, a public dataset comparised of 3D automotive Radar and RGB camera data generated using Intelligent roadside Infrastructure OR smart Infrastructure setup.
-It contains the dataset (to be downloaded using given links below), software development kit (SDK) to read and perform basic functions on the dataset, and related documentation.
+This is the offical repository of INFRA-3DRC Dataset, a public dataset comparised of 3D automotive Radar and RGB camera data generated using Intelligent roadside Infrastructure (also known as smart Infrastructure) setup.
+It contains the links to download dataset, software development kit (SDK) to read and perform basic functions on the dataset, and related documentation.
 <br/>
 <br/>
 This work is supported by the Bavarian Ministry of Economic Affairs, Regional Development and Energy (StMWi), Germany within the Project “InFra — Intelligent Infrastructure.”